wagtail/wagtail/docs/advanced_topics/settings.rst

     WAGTAIL_USAGE_COUNT_ENABLED = True

-When enabled Wagtail shows where a particular image, document or snippet is being used on your site (disabled by default).
-A link will appear on the edit page showing you which pages they have been used on.
+When enabled Wagtail shows where a particular image, document or snippet is being used on your site.
+This is disabled by default because it generates a query which may run slowly on sites with large numbers of pages.

+A link will appear on the edit page (in the rightmost column) showing you how many times the item is used.
+Clicking this link takes you to the "Usage" page, which shows you where the snippet, document or image is used.

-This link is also shown on the delete page, above the "Delete" button.
+The link is also shown on the delete page, above the "Delete" button.

 .. note::